masater/encyclopedia/github.md

 ```bash
 ssh-keygen -t rsa -b 4096 -C "erutherford@example.com"
 ```

-you will be asked to save the key in a file and enter a passphrase.
+You will be asked to save the key in a file and enter a passphrase.

-If something seems off, you can check whether the ssh agent is running via:
+If something seems off, you can check whether the SSH agent is running via:
 ```bash
 eval "$(ssh-agent -s)"
 ```

-Now add the ssh key to the agent and copy the keay via "cat":
+Now add the SSH key to the agent and copy the key via "cat":
 ed25519:
 ```bash
 ssh-add ~/.ssh/id_ed25519